shahnidhi/TIPP_reference_package/README.md

 The script get_sequences.py combines the step of downloading genomes and extracting 40 marker genes, just run\
 `python get_sequences.py`. \
-This should create an output folder with .fna (nucleotide gene sequences) and .faa (protein sequences) for each of the 40 marker genes.
+This should create an output folder with .fna (nucleotide gene sequences) and .faa (protein sequences) files for each of the 40 marker genes.
+The report.txt has metadata information for the selected gene sequences.
+Please look at the [output_README.txt](https://github.com/shahnidhi/TIPP_reference_package/blob/master/output_README.txt) file for column headers.